Atlinx/aframe-three-typescript/README.md

 # Nuxt AFrame 🅰️

-Template for building AFrame experiences using Vue.js, Nuxt, and hosted on Github Pages.
+Template for building AFrame experiences using Nuxt, AFrame, ThreeJS, Typescript, and TailwindCSS.
+The demo is hosted on Github Pages.